InformaticsMatters/fragmentor/README.md

 > Optional parameter add_backup: default: no

 If set to yes, this automatically backs up the database after the fragmentation play.

 ### Create Inchi Keys
 The Create Inchi step will identify any molecules that have not had inchi keys generated yet and process them.
 It is not vendor/library specific and can be run as follows:

-    $ ansible-playbook site-inchi.yaml \
+    $ ansible-playbook site-inchi.yaml -e @parameters
-        -e @parameters.yaml

 As this step is driven by the database it possible to run multiple standardisation/fragmentation steps for different vendor/libraries followed by a single create inchi step.

 > Optional parameter add_backup: default: yes

 If set to yes, this automatically backs up the database after the Inchi play.
 Note that this defaults to "yes" as at this stage the data import for a new library would be complete.

 ## Extract a Neo4j Dataset to S3.